 Moshe wants to learn how to build lessons that both he and other people can use and maintain.
 This class will show him how to design and deliver lessons tailored for his students, how to tell how well those lessons are working, and how to keep those lessons up to date.

 Moshe is partially deaf, and most of his students have hearing disabilities as well.

 We suggest that instructor training workshops use these three teaching practices right from the start:

-This book is the product of many contributors, including Erin Becker, Karen Cranston, Neal Davis, Rayna Harris, Kate Hertweck, Christina Koch, Sue McClatchy, Lex Nederbragt, Elizabeth Patitsas, Aleksandra Pawlik, Ariel Rokem, Tracy Teal, Fiona Tweedie, Allegra Via, Anelda van der Walt, Belinda Weaver, and Jason Williams.
-I am grateful to them, and to everyone who has gone through Software Carpentry instructor training over the years.
-I am also grateful to Neil Brown, Warren Code, Mark Degani, and Bob Freeman for their feedback on this version.
+This book is the product of many contributors, including Erin Becker, Neil Brown, Francis Castro, Warren Code, Karen Cranston, Katie Cunningham, Neal Davis, Mark Degani, Brian Dillingham, Bob Freeman, Mark Guzdial, Rayna Harris, Ian Hawke, Kate Hertweck, Toby Hodges, Christina Koch, Colleen Lewis, Sue McClatchy, Lex Nederbragt, Jeramia Ory, Elizabeth Patitsas, Aleksandra Pawlik, Emily Porta, Alex Pounds, Danielle Quinn, Erin Robinson, Ariel Rokem, Pat Schloss, Malvika Sharan, Tracy Teal, Richard Tomsett, Matt Turk, Fiona Tweedie, Allegra Via, Anelda van der Walt, Stéfan van der Walt, Belinda Weaver, Hadley Wickham, Jason Williams, and Andromeda Yelton.
+I am grateful to them, and to everyone who has gone through classes based on this material over the years.

 This book is dedicated to my mother, Doris Wilson, who taught hundreds of children to read and to believe in themselves.